Undergraduate Research/Creative Activity Fund

 5. Proposals that fail to follow the guidelines outlined in this document will be denied.

 6. Faculty and students who accept funds agree to have their projects communicated via social and other media and to write a thank you letter to donors who provide gifts to support undergraduate research and creative activities.
-Please work with Tanya Butler (tanya.butler@UND.edu), Engagement Coordinator for the College of Arts & Sciences, to disseminate information about your project.
+Please work with Tanya Butler (tanya.butler@UND.edu), Outreach Manager for the College of Arts & Sciences, to disseminate information about your project.

 1. Cover sheet: Complete the cover sheet.